eHealthAfrica/eHealthAfrica.github.io/apps/_template.md

 ---
 layout: page
-title: Trace and Go
+title: Name of the app
-permalink: /apps/trace-and-go/
+permalink: /apps/name-of-the-app/
-categories: communications, notifications
+categories:
 ---

 ## Vision

-to be written. . .
+To be written…

 ### Application

-to be written. . .
+To be written…

 ---

-## Use Cases
+## Use cases

-to be written. . .
+To be written…

 ### Personas

-to be written. . .
+To be written…

 ---